 GPT-BEM (Boundary Element Method): Since GPT version 3.3 there is a seperate package that calculates electrostatic and magnetostatic fields in full 3D with a precision that is unreachable by normal Finite Element codes.
 This unmatched precision is necessary for the design of the next generation electron microscopes and related applications.
 Since this is a very specialised field, our BEM solver is sold as a separate product.

 Hierarchical Boundary Element Method solver

 Multipole output up to 7th order

-Publications about GPT and GPT related projects can be found on our Publications page.
+Further information: The GPT Versions page can be used to view additional technical information per major release and platform availability.
+Refereed publications about GPT and GPT related projects can be found on our Publications page.
 Newly developed beamline components, updates of the User Interface and an up-to-date bug list can be found on our News page.
 A description of our own research is listed on our Projects page.
-Our Versions page can be used to obtain pricing and additional technical information.
-A detailed list of all GPT features of the latest release can be found here.

 Is GPT an appropriate tool for you?
 Although the capabilities and graphical user-interface of GPT dramatically simplify the task of accelerator and beamline design, the package is not for the novice.
 The learning curve is fairly steep, simply because using a particle tracking code requires professional skills regardless of the tools.